Best Core Exercises For Men To Get Rock Solid Abs

 • Keep the movement slow and controlled.

-• Try to keep your back as straight as you can during the V sit up.
+• Keep your back as straight as possible during the V sit-up.

 11. Superman

-The Superman core exercise is one of the best core exercises for men that can do at home.
-It strengthens your lowers and upper back muscles.
+Superman is one of the best core exercises for men that you can do at home.
+It strengthens your lower and upper back muscles.
 It also works on your glutes and your hamstring muscles.

 If done regularly, it may help relieve back pain that is related to weak core and back muscles.